MIT-Emerging-Talent/2024-group-03-cdsp/3_data_analysis/social_media_impact/README.md

 Procrastination, Anxiety, Depression, Self-estimation.
 At the same time gender don't have any impact and all genders may risk of harmful effect of Social Media if overuse them.
+The correlation coefficient is positive, suggesting a positive linear relationship between the variables, but it's relatively weak.
+The p-value, which is 0.00995, represents the probability of observing a correlation coefficient as extreme as the one obtained (or more extreme) under the null hypothesis that there is no correlation between the variables.
+A smaller p-value suggests stronger evidence against the null hypothesis.
+Here, the p-value is less than the conventional significance level of 0.05 (or 5%), indicating that the correlation observed is statistically significant.
+Therefore, we reject the null hypothesis and conclude that there is a statistically significant correlation between the variables.

 ## Utilizing the dataset
 You find the csv file with the data in this folder.
 To effectively use this dataset, follow